-The Chemistry Department at UF Scripps brings gifted thinkers together to advance science and solve urgent biomedical problems.
+The Chemistry Department at The Wertheim UF Scripps Institute brings gifted thinkers together to advance science and solve urgent biomedical problems.

 The department focuses on several research areas, including:

 - Searching for new therapies for diseases, including cancer, Alzheimer’s and other neurodegenerative disorders, HIV-AIDS and other viral diseases, and tuberculosis and other bacterial infections